KansasAcademicDecathlon/playbook/MasterTaskList.md

 ## T-1 day to competition

-- [ ] Dole out objective answer sheets.
-Recommend bunches of 10 using paperclips.
+- [ ] Dole out objective answer sheets (recommend bunches of 10 using paperclips)
-- [ ] Dole out tests by room by time.
-One morning pile and one afternoon pile per room.
+- [ ] Dole out tests by room by time (one morning pile and one afternoon pile per room)
 - [ ] Speech & Interview judges packets
   - Address capture sheet
   - Instructions/Script for head judge & timer